 I’ve Accepted An Offer, Now What?

 In this hot market you may have a few offers from which to decide from.
 After the negotiations are said and done, then we need to execute the contract and open escrow.
-If you have are not sure about the contract, reach out to a real estate lawyer to help you understand all the terms, conditions, and riders necessary to complete the deal.
+If you have are not sure about the contract, reach out to a lawyer familiar with probate real estate in Baltimore to help you understand all the terms, conditions, and riders necessary to complete the deal.
 When the title company is chosen, make sure you have a copy of the lawyer’s invoice handy so the attorney can get paid with the proceeds of the sale.